You are here

 - intended to be used only in relation to a particular individual, or by a health professional to meet special needs arising in the course of his or her practice.

-Custom made medical devices do not include medical devices that have been adapted or modified to accommodate an individual patient.
-However, the device that requires modification is also required to be included on the Australian Register of Therapeutic Goods (ARTG) before it is supplied.
+custom-made medical devices do not include off-the-shelf medical devices that have been adapted or modified to accommodate an individual patient.
+Devices that require modification must be included in the Australian Register of Therapeutic Goods (ARTG) before they are supplied.

-It is important to note that the person who adapts a medical device for an individual patient is not considered to be a manufacturer of a medical device if the adaptation does not alter its intended purpose.
+It is important to note that the person who adapts a medical device for an individual patient does not meet the legislative definition of a manufacturer providing the adaptation does not alter its intended purpose.
 This exclusion is covered under subsection 41BG(3) of the Therapeutic Goods Act 1989 (the Act).

 Regulation - general

-The TGA regulates the supply and exportation of medical devices to ensure they meet required standards of quality, safety and performance.
-So long as a custom made medical device meets these requirements, the TGA will not prevent their importation.
+The TGA regulates the importation and supply of medical devices to ensure they meet required standards of quality, safety and performance as described in the Essential Principles.
+Providing a custom-made medical device meets the Essential Principles and a notification of supply is submitted, the TGA will not prevent its importation.

 Requirements for sponsors

-A sponsor is the person or organisation that imports or supplies medical devices in Australia, or exports medical devices from Australia.
-The sponsor can be the manufacturer, a health professional, or someone else.
+A sponsor is the Australian-based legal entity (a person or corporation) that imports or supplies medical devices in Australia, or exports medical devices from Australia.

-- must notify the TGA under section 41MP of the Act of the following:
+- notify the TGA under section 41MP of the Act of the following: